IAMacyberBENDER/Least-Privilege-and-Admin-Roles/docs/break-glass.md

 Privileged Account Count

 Before creating the emergency accounts, the tenant had one Global Administrator account.
+(This account is not part of project)

 After creating the two emergency accounts, the tenant has three Global Administrator accounts:

-My administrative account
+My administrative account (Is not part of project, created by default)

 Emergency Access 1